 HOW TO APPLY

-If it is determined that a Zoning By-law Amendment is the only means available for accomplishing your development, then you should submit the appropriate application form complete with all required supporting documents, along with the appropriate fee (see Fee Schedule).
+If it is determined that a Zoning By-law Amendment is the only means available for accomplishing your development, then you should submit the appropriate application form complete with all required supporting documents, along with the appropriate fee which will be discussed during your initial consultations.

 WHAT HAPPENS NEXT